CI-NYC/medicaid-treatment-trends/README.md

 ## Procedure

 1. Starting with the cohort used in the total effects paper (first author, Kat Hoffman).
 Except, ignoring the exclusion criteria that excludes those with an enrollment date of Jan 1 2016.
 This cohort has ~ 13.5 million people.

-2. Individuals in this original cohort will need to be assigned to one or more of the 4 year-cohorts defined above.
-They will be assigned on the basis of whether they meet the continuous enrollment criteria for a given year.
+We will stratify the cohort based on 3 variables: year, race/ethnicity, pain/disability.

+2. Explanation for the `year` variable: Individuals in the original cohort will be followed for every year that they are continuously enrolled.
+This means that they may be assigned to multiple stratum if they are eligible for multiple years.

+3. Beneficiaries will be followed over 6-month periods.
+To be included in a particular year, the 6-month follow-up period must fall entirely within that year.
+For eligibility in a given year, beneficiaries needed to be continuously enrolled in Medicaid for at least 6 months before the start of follow-up.

-3. An additional exclusion criteria: for all years, beneficiaries from the state of Rhode Island need to be excluded.
+4. An additional exclusion criteria: for all years, beneficiaries from the state of Rhode Island need to be excluded.
 Also, for the years 2017-2018, beneficiaries from Michigan need to be excluded.

-4. For each year, cohorts will also need to be stratified into many groups based on:
+5. For each year, cohorts will also need to be stratified into many groups based on:
     1. race/ethnicity
     2. chronic pain or physical disability

-5. To subset the cohorts:
+6. To subset the cohorts:
     1. Race and ethnicity has been recorded in the variable `dem_race_cond` and has 6 levels:
        AIAN_or_HPI (stands for American Indian, Alaska Native, Hawaiian or Pacific Islander), Asian, non-Hispanic,